-Three quarters of the total available funds raised will be allocated to each discipline and the First Year Class based on the total amount donated by the undergraduate Engineering and Applied Science students enrolled in that discipline.
-The remaining quarter will be allocated by the BED Head Board to the disciplines based on the extent to which the proposed expenditures meet the aims and objective of the BED Fund.
+The total available funds raised will be allocated to each discipline and the First Year Class based on the total amount donated by the undergraduate Engineering and Applied Science students enrolled in that discipline.

 The signing authorities on the BED Fund accounts shall be the President and Director of Academics.